A Note on Stabbing Convex Bodies with Points, Lines, and Flats: Introduction

-First, we show that any \net must have size $\Omega_d(1/\eps^{1-k/d})$ (\lemref{lb-k}).
-Perhaps surprisingly, we give a relatively simple construction of \net{}s of size $O_d(1/\eps^{1-k/d})$ for $k \geq 1$ (\thmref{ke-nets-opt}).
-For $k=0$, we obtain nets of size $O_d((1/\eps)\log^{d-1}(1/\eps))$ (\thmref{k-flat-net-det}).
-Importantly, both constructions are deterministic and explicit (see the discussion below).
+First, we show that any \net for volume measure must have size $\Omega_d(1/\eps^{1-k/d})$ (\lemref{lb-k}).
+Perhaps surprisingly, we give a relatively simple construction of \net{}s for volume measure of size $O_d(1/\eps^{1-k/d})$ for $k \geq 1$ (\thmref{ke-nets-opt}).
+For $k=0$, when using points, the same construction works, but the net size increases to $O_d\bigl(\tfrac{1}{\eps}\log^{d-1}\tfrac{1}{\eps}\bigr)$.
+As far as the authors are aware, this particular problem has not been addressed before.

-As far as the authors are aware, this particular problem we study has not been addressed before.
-The only related result known is the existence of explicit constructions of \knet{0}{}s for axis parallel boxes in $\Re^d$, and is briefly mentioned in \cite{bmn-lbwensc-09}.
-In this case, one can construct \knet{0}{}s of size $O_d(1/\eps)$ using Van der Corput sets in two dimensions, and Halton-Hammersely sets in higher dimensions.
-For completeness, we describe these construction in \apndref{0-net-boxes}.

-\myparagraph{Deterministic vs.~explicit constructions of $\eps$-nets.} For the regular concept of $\eps$-nets, there are known deterministic constructions.
-They work by repeatedly halving the input point set, using deterministic discrepancy constructions, until the set is of the desired size \cite{m-gd-99, c-dmr-01}.
-On the one hand, for our setting (i.e., the measure is uniform volume on the unit hypercube) it is not clear what the generated $\eps$-net is without running this construction algorithm outright.
-On the other hand, we develop a construction of weak $\eps$-nets---for uniform volume measure over the hypercube for ellipsoids---which are much simpler and are explicit; one can easily compute the $i$\th point in this net using polylogarithmic space.
+Note that for the case of points and volume measure on the hypercube, it is enough to build a (regular) $O_d(\eps)$-net for ellipsoids (see \lemref{reduce-to-pts} below).
+In particular, applying the known deterministic algorithm for computing $\eps$-nets \cite{m-gd-99,c-dmr-01}, it is not clear what the generated $\eps$-net is, without running this construction algorithm outright (which seems quite challenging).
+In contrast, our algorithm enables us to output the $i$\th point in the computed net in space and time polylogarithmic in $O(1/\eps)$.